 That's when Orpin and the Roosters caught fire.
 Orpin scored eight points in a row on two treys and a layup, and the Eagles were limited to free throws until Ramirez grabbed an offensive board, but up a basket, was fouled and finished his three-point play by hitting the free throw.

-Page 2 of 2 - “That's what I do, hit layups and hope to get fouled,” said Ramirez, who finished with a team-high 14 points, including six in the fourth quarter.
+“That's what I do, hit layups and hope to get fouled,” said Ramirez, who finished with a team-high 14 points, including six in the fourth quarter.
 “We had a lot of guys get involved in the offense tonight, and we hit some big free throws – especially Jordan in the last minute of the game.”

 Alvarado finished with 11 points and Cody Zeigler contributed 10 for the Eagles.
 Daniel Mahurin finished with six points.